Henryisnotavailable/Henryisnotavailable.github.io/_posts/2023-10-01-Reel_Writeup.md

 - There's potential hosts WEF.HTB.LOCAL and LAPTOP12.HTB.LOCAL
 - It looks like Windows Event Log forwarding is in place and is being sent to WEF.HTB.LOCAL

-If we found the name of the user receiving the mail, we might be able to (ab)use a malicious RTF document?
+If we found the name of the user receiving the mail, we might be able to createl a malicious RTF document?

 ### SMTP (Port 25)